Introduction

 Create Result

-public enum SignInError // Failures can be any type you want.
+public enum SignInError // Errors can be any type you want.
 For this example I chose a simple enum.

 {